TLDR

 An RPC endpoint in the context of blockchain is a server interface that allows you to interact with the blockchain network.
 It’s like a gateway through which you send requests (like fetching data) and receive responses.
 So, how do you choose an RPC?

-Cryo is a high-performing tool that can send many requests per second, and the Chainstack global elastic node is ideal for this tool.
+Cryo is a high-performing tool that can send many requests per second, and the Chainstack global node is ideal for this tool.

-By proactively monitoring node status, global elastic nodes adapt to network conditions in real time providing instant failover to another node during network interruptions on a global scale.
+By proactively monitoring node status, global nodes adapt to network conditions in real time providing instant failover to another node during network interruptions on a global scale.

 Follow these steps to deploy an Ethereum node: